adobe/helix-importer-ui/importer-guidelines.md

 The general idea of the importer is pretty straight forward: it takes a page DOM and transforms it into a Markdown file which is then converted to a docx file.
 For now, let's consider that the Markdown file is a one-to-one equivalent to the docx file thus the next references to Markdown or docx are equivalent to "the output of the transformation process".

 As Markdown is a pretty simple format, the DOM transformation is really basic: a `h1` becomes a `Heading 1`, a paragraph or text in a `span` or `div` becomes a paragraph, an `a` stays a link, an `img` an image...
 All styling, layout or `div` nesting disappears in the Markdown output.
-The only special case is `table` which stays a `table` HTML element in the Markdown output and become a table in Word (which is the foundation for Blocks).
+The only special case is `table` which becomes a `gridtable` element in the Markdown output and becomes a table in Word (which is the foundation for [Blocks](https://www.hlx.live/developer/markup-sections-blocks)).

 The point is really to only extract the content from the original page.
-And the importers primary objective is to help in digesting a large amount of pages from an existing website.
+And the importer primary objective is to help in digesting a large amount of pages from an existing website.
 If you have only few pages on the website, it is easier and faster to manually copy/paste the content into Word documents.
 But in the case of a large website with pages that are structurally similar (for example a blog site with thousands of blog articles), it would be fastidious to manually copy/paste all pages.

 To summarize: if a large set of pages look the same, this is when you want to use the importer and write a specific `import.js` transformation file.

+The transformation file will contain a set of basic transformation rules.
+Writing those import transformation rules is an iterative process: you will first digest one page with a minimun of transformations.
+Then you should try to style this page: you will see that you might need some blocks for certain pieces.
+That's when you come back to your transformation rules and add more to automatically convert some areas of the DOM into blocks.
+Once the page is exactly what you expect in terms of content structure, try another one.
+You might find other blocks that could benefit from automatic transformations.
+Try with 2, 3 more.
+Then you can run the import on your whole set of pages!

+It is worth mentioning that this is a developer tool and requires some understanding of Javascript and the DOM.
+But nothing else.

+Reading this document before starting with content import is highly recommended.
+You'll find some [tips and tricks at the end](#tips-and-tricks).

 ### `import.js` transformation file